-- be a candidate for public office in a nonpartisan election; - campaign for and hold elective office in political clubs and organizations; - actively campaign for candidates for public office in partisan and nonpartisan elections (prohibited during office hours and while the employee is representing TWC in any capacity); - lobby or testify to influence the outcome of any election or the passage or defeat of any legislation on the employee's own time and not as a representative of the TWC; or - contribute money to political organizations or attend political fundraising functions.
+- be a candidate for public office in a nonpartisan election; - be a candidate for public office in a partisan election if the employee is not paid completely from federal funds.
+Please reach out to OGC Ethics with questions if considering candidacy in a partisan election; - campaign for and hold elective office in political clubs and organizations; - actively campaign for candidates for public office in partisan and nonpartisan elections (prohibited during office hours and while the employee is representing TWC in any capacity); - lobby or testify to influence the outcome of any election or the passage or defeat of any legislation on the employee's own time and not as a representative of the TWC; or - contribute money to political organizations or attend political fundraising functions.

 1.14.
-Unauthorized use of government time, property and facilities
+Unauthorized Use of Government Time, Property, and Facilities

 TWC resources are intended to support agency business.
-Employees are generally forbidden from using government time, property, facilities or equipment for purposes other than official business.
+Employees are generally forbidden from using government time, property, facilities, or equipment for purposes other than official business.
 However, an employee may use the Internet, telephone, and designated email address for limited personal purposes if such use does not result in a cost to the agency.
-Examples of unauthorized use include misuse of personal computers (including accessing improper websites), copiers, personal use of the agency's long distance number, personal use of a state-owned or leased vehicle, or conducting any outside business on state time.
+Examples of unauthorized use include misuse of personal computers (including accessing improper websites), copiers, personal use of the agency's long-distance number, personal use of a state-owned or leased vehicle, or conducting any outside business on state time.
 Misuse of government property could result in disciplinary action up to and including termination.

 1.14.1.1.
-Email
+Email and Teams Chats